locustio/locust/.github/ISSUE_TEMPLATE/bug_report.md

 - OS:
 - Python version:
-- Locust version: (please dont file issues for anything but the most recent release or prerelease builds)
+- Locust version: (please don't file issues for anything but the most recent release or prerelease builds)
 - Locust command line that you ran:
 - Locust file contents (anonymized if necessary):